palhartinger/HowTo-STM32F103C8T6/README.md

 # HowTo-STM32F103C8T6
-First steps to generic STM32F103C8T6 uC from east.
+The very first steps to generic STM32F103C8T6 uC from east.

 In this sites i will explain how to deal with this cheap but powerful microController.
 There is a lot of other developement boards, some of them came from big brands, but this is really small and cheap.